 If you wish to report a bug, or if you are interested in having us mirror your free-software or open-source project, please feel free to contact us at mirror[@]dogado.de.

-package begins with cbc_
+in the package begins with cbc_

 and supports a step in the

-following process for designing and analyzing surveys:
+following process for designing and analyzing survey experiments:

 You can install the latest version of {cbcTools} from CRAN: